She Can't Hear You - An Auditory Processing Adventure

-We went to the annual Berkeley Kite festival a couple of weeks ago.
-Isis (3.5 yrs.) loves kites (in addition to finding them romantic I think she loves the proprioceptive input – the feel of the kite tugging on her arm and the wind blowing her body).
-I was worried about the crowds but I knew she’d handle it for the sake of kites and bouncy houses.
-It was an added bonus our “shuttle” from the parking lot was a bonefied full size yellow school bus!
-If there is anything cooler than a kite, it’s a school bus, and this was her and her younger sister Kali’s very first school bus ride.
-“Oh, is it going to take us to school, mama!?”
+We went to the annual Berkeley Kite festival today.
+My daughter loves kites (in addition to finding them romantic; I think she loves the proprioceptive input - the feel of the kite tugging on her arm and the wind blowing against her body).
+I was worried about the crowds (as she is easily over stimulated) but I knew she'd handle it for the sake of kites and bouncy houses.
+Hopefully, if our timing went smoothly, and we’re carefully aware of the input levels, we’d escape without an overstimulated meltdown.
+It was an added bonus our "shuttle" from the parking lot was a bona fide full sized yellow school bus!
+If there is anything cooler than a kite, it's a school bus, and this was her and her younger sister's very first school bus ride.
+"Oh, is it going to take us to school, mama!?"
 She asked me in wonder.
-“Nope,” said daddy “it’s going to take us to the Kite Festival!”
-“Oh great! ” She burst out.
+"Nope," said daddy "it's going to take us to the Kite Festival!"
+"Oh great!"
+She burst out with excitement.

-Sensory Snippet – Put yourself in your child’s shoe’s and experience the world through your raw senses.
-If you’re in a place with a lot of different sounds / noises or a particular type of sound you know they’re sensitive to and they’re not listening it’s not because they’re being obstinate.
-Literally, “She can’t hear you”.
+To better understand what is happening for a sound sensitive child, shift to a sensory perspective.
+Take a second to put on your sensory colored glasses and experience the world through your raw senses.
+If you're in a place with a lot of different sounds and noises or particular sounds and noises you know your loved one is sensitive to, keep in mind if they're not listening to you, it's not because they're being obstinate.

 Literally, they can't hear you.
 Their sensory system is busy processing and responding to the particular sounds or all the sounds at once that their unique system is experiencing and processing.
 Their experience may be starkly different from your own experience of the soundscape around you because their sensory system is wired differently from yours.